Marusyk/grok.net/README.md

                 06-22-19 22:00:13:589265;156;WARN;main;DECODED: 775233900043 EMPTY DISTANCE: --------";
 ```

-You are ready to parse and print result
+You are ready to parse and print the result

 ```csharp
 var grokResult = grok.Parse(logs);